 Social and Emotional

-3.1.1 Observe if the infant is afraid of strangers.
+3.1.1 Observe if the infant is shy or nervous with strangers.

-3.1.2 Observe if the infant .
+3.1.2 Observe if the infant cries when the family/caregiver leaves.

-3.1.3 Ask the family/caregiver .
+3.1.3 Ask the family/caregiver if the infant has favorite things and people.

-3.1.4 Ask the family/caregiver if the infant hands want to hear a story..
+3.1.4 Ask the family/caregiver if the infant hands them a book when they want to hear a story.

+3.1.5 Ask the family/caregiver if the infant repeats sounds or actions to get attention.

+3.1.6 Ask the family/caregiver if the infant puts out their arm or leg to help with dressing.

+3.1.7 Attempt to play “peek-a-boo” and “pat-a-cake” with the infant.

 3.2 Language/Communication

-3.2.1 Ask the family/caregiver if the infant
+3.2.1 Ask the family/caregiver if the infant responds to simple spoken requests.

-3.2.2 Ask the family/caregiver if the infant
+3.2.2 Ask the family/caregiver if the infant uses gestures, like shaking their head “no” or waving “bye-bye.”
+Say “bye-bye” and observe the infant’s response.

 3.2.3 Make different sounds (e.g., mama, dada, baba, pah, dah, and mah) and gestures (e.g., waving bye-bye or lifting the arms up to be picked up) while playing with the infant, and note if the infant mimics these sounds and gestures.

-3.2.4 they
+3.2.4 Ask the family/caregiver if the infant tries to say words they say.

 3.3 Cognitive

-3.3.1
+3.3.1 Hand the infant a toy and observe how the infant explores the toy (e.g., shaking, banging, throwing, etc.).

-3.3.2 Hide a toy under a towel and observe if the infant .
+3.3.2 Hide a toy under a towel and observe if the infant finds it easily.

-3.3.3 Play peek-a-boo with the infant and observe if they play
+3.3.3 Play peek-a-boo with the infant and observe if they play or copy the gestures.

-3.3.4

-3.3.5
+3.3.4 Open a book and point out the pictures on the page.
+Note if the infant looks right at the pictures or things in the book.

+3.3.5 Hand the infant a cup, spoon, and brush, and observe if the infant is using the objects correctly and if the infant bangs the things together.

+3.3.6 Hand the infant a cup and some blocks.
+Observe if the infant places the blocks in the cup and then takes them out.

 Movement and Physical Development

-3.4.1 Place the infant prone (on their tummy) and observe if they can crawl.
+3.4.1 Place the infant prone (on their tummy) and or supine (on their back) and observe if they can get to a sitting position without help.

-3.4.2

-3.4.3

-3.4.4
+3.4.2 Observe if the infant is able to pull to a standing position and walk around holding on to furniture (“cruising”).

+3.4.3 Observe if the infant attempts to take a few steps alone without holding on to anything.

+3.4.4 Observe if the infant stands alone.

 Summary